-Police identify man killed by officers in alleged shootout
+Baltimore Police ID man killed after shooting at officers

-BALTIMORE (AP) - Baltimore police have identified a man who was fatally shot by authorities after he allegedly fired at plainclothes officers, seemingly unprovoked, wounding one in the thigh.
+BALTIMORE (AP) - Baltimore police have identified a man fatally shot by a plainclothes officer who said the man fired at him first, unprovoked, wounding him in the thigh.

 Rodney Eubanks, 25, was shot and killed Monday after police said he wounded Det.
 Brandon Bolt, a member of the department since 2013, news outlets reported.